Top Resume Tips

 - University staff members

-If your formal experience is lacking or in a different field than the position you’re applying for, but you have the skills necessary to succeed in the role choose Functional (skills highlighted)
+If your formal experience is lacking or in a different field than the position you’re applying for, but you have the skills necessary to succeed in the role choose the Functional resume type (skills highlighted)

 Summary of Skills tips: